milwd/dpwgan/README.md

 # Differentially-Private WGANs

+### Code for a differentially private Wasserstein GAN implemented in PyTorch

-The original code runs great.
-However since the original code is released as-is, and is not actively maintained, there were several issues that has been resolved here:
+The [original code](https://github.com/civisanalytics/dpwgan) runs great.
+However since it is released as-is and is not actively maintained, there were several issues that has been resolved here:

 * The discriminator's loss sometimes underflows which results in 'nan'.
 Subsequently, the generator's loss becomes 'nan' and the model stops learning.
 I've used a slightly altered GumbleSoftmax from [here](https://gist.github.com/GongXinyuu/3536da55639bd9bfdd5a905ebf3ab88e) which resolves the issue.